 Many other states have tried different approaches.

-According to a report compiled by the Quality Deer Management Association (QDMA), 22 states had some form of antler restrictions for whitetails in place in 2008.
+Looking for Answers According to a report compiled by the Quality Deer Management Association (QDMA), 22 states had some form of antler restrictions for whitetails in place in 2008.
 The report notes: “In 2008, six states (Alabama, Delaware, Georgia, Michigan, Pennsylvania and Vermont) had statewide restrictions, at least for one buck, while 16 states used them in some wildlife management areas, units, regions and/or military bases.
 The most commonly used restriction was the number of antler points.
 Fourteen states employed this technique, and depending on the state, the number varied from one to four points on a single antler.”

 Another option is an antler-spread restriction, which is employed by Delaware, Kentucky and West Virginia.
 A legal West Virginia buck has to have an outside spread of 14 inches, while Delaware and Kentucky both require 15 inches.
 The remaining states require some combination of antler points, spread and/or beam length.